- Rooms & Suites

 Over the years the hotel has fostered a vibrant image while maturing into more of a resort.
 Having been a strong presence in the North Hollywood community since its inception, the hotel has also been the home of a diverse clientele.
 From business travelers and family vacationers to celebrities and touring musicians, The Beverly Garland offers a chic yet comfortable atmosphere which few can match.
 To this day all the rooms still have the cozy balcony-patios the Garland family originally envisioned, which offer breathtaking views of the surrounding region.

-Today The Beverly Garland features 255 guest rooms and suites, The Garland Conference Center, Tula’s Restaurant & Lounge, a swimming pool with a poolside bar and whirlpool, landscaped courtyard, two tournament tennis courts, fitness center and a playground, all of which are enveloped in a lushly beautiful garden that is reminiscent of a stylish resort.
+Today The Beverly Garland features 256 guest rooms and suites, The Garland Conference Center, Warren's Blackboard food & drink workshop, a swimming pool with a poolside bar and whirlpool, landscaped courtyard, fitness center and a luscious garden outdoor event space, all of which are enveloped in a stylish resort.

 James Crank, Beverly’s son, practically grew up at the hotel.
 He began tending the property’s grounds at 13, and by his freshman year of college was a respected colleague.
 In 1999 James became assistant asset manager of the hotel and worked right alongside his mother until her passing in December of 2008.
 Today he is president of his family’s corporation and preserves Beverly Garland’s unique legacy and vision for her namesake hotel.